jahvon/flow/docs/cli/flow_template_generate.md

-## flow init executables
+## flow template generate

-Add rendered executables from an executable definition template to a workspace
+Generate workspace executables and scaffolding from a flowfile template.

 ### Synopsis